CodeDNA/Hand-Gesture-Recognition-System-Python/README.md

 4) Run the script.

 ## Important:
-keep the 'dataset' folder,'prediction-Image' and 'Hand_Gesture_Classification.py' file in the same directory.
+Keep the 'dataset' folder,'prediction-Image' folder and 'Hand_Gesture_Classification.py' file in the same directory.
 Otherwise, you will have to edit the paths in the code for 'training_set', 'test_set' and 'image' variable.